snowkit/flow/flow/md/index.md

 flow is a project based build tool, meaning that it takes a flow file, <br/>
 and executes the commands and tasks in the flow file to build an application.
 <br/><br/>
-An example of some of the available commands : <br/>
+An example of some of the available commands: <br/>

 - `files` - copies and templates files from your project to the build
 - `icons` - copies, converts and embeds icons for a build